Conferences and Workshops

 PHILOSOPHY OF SOCIAL SCIENCE ROUNDTABLE

-An annual conference, co-founded with Paul Roth and James Bohman in 1999, the Roundtable organizing group now includes David Henderson, Mark Risjord, and Stephen Turner.
-A Roundtable special issue of Philosophy of the Social Sciences appears every March, based on the preceding year’s program.
-Since the inception of the European Network for the Philosophy of the Social Sciences in 2011 we have held two joint meetings; I hosted the most recent one at the University of Washington in May 2015.
+An annual conference, initiated in 1999 with Roundtable co-founders, Paul Roth and James Bohman.
+The journal Philosophy of the Social Sciences publishes an annual Roundtable special issue.
+Since the inception of the European Network for Philosophy of the Social Sciences in 2011, the North American Roundtable and ENPOSS meet jointly every two years.
+I hosted the first joint meeting at the University of Washington in 2015.

 May 8-10, 2015

 University of Washington